Heatblur-Simulations/f-4e-manual/src/cockpit/wso/pedestal_group.md

 ### Reticle brightness

-Controls contrast of the TV reticle from black (full counter-clockwise) to green (full clockwise).
+The knob (1) controls contrast of the TV reticle from black (full counter-clockwise) to green (full clockwise).
 Should be set to attain maximum contrast in the display window during the designation and attack procedure.

 ### Boresight knobs

-Three knobs to control the boresight position of the pod in azimuth, elevation and roll within 2.5 degrees in either direction.
+Three knobs (2,3 and 4) to control the boresight position of the pod in azimuth, elevation and roll within 2.5 degrees in either direction.

 Azimuth and Elevation can best be calibrated in the 12-VIS mode, while roll is best calibrated in 9-VIS.

 > 💡 Normally the Pod is correctly calibrated by the ground crew before getting
-> into the plane, but can drift due to combat damage or high G maneuvers in which case a recalibration
+> into the plane, but can drift due to combat damage or high G maneuvers in which case a
+> recalibration
 > by the WSO is needed.

 See [3.11.5.6.
 Boresight Procedure](../../systems/weapon_systems/pave_spike/other.md#boresight)